Chadkendu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is number 7 task for the shell permission
+This is number 8 for the shell permission